huggingface/dataset-viewer/services/job_runner/INSTALL.md

 ## Upgrade

-To deploy a new version of the job-runner, first stop the current workers:
+To deploy a new version of the job-runner, first update the code

-Update the code

 ```
 cd /home/hf/datasets-preview-backend/